xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreComposite/README.md

 In our examples, the definitions are mapped to the domain as follows:

 Component -> `CatalogItem`
 Composite -> `CateglogCategory`
 Leaf -> `CatalogProduct`

 ### Simple Example

-In the first example, we define a protocol for catalog items that includes an analytics event identifier.
+- In the simple example, we unify the need for logging analytics events for categories and products.
+- First, we define a protocol called `CatalogItem` (component), which will be shared between `CateglogCategory` and `CatalogProduct`.
+- Then we include the `analyticsEvent` method, which returns a string representing the event to be logged.
+- This approach allows for a unified way of approaching event logging when users interact with items in the catalog, whether they are categories or products.

 ```swift
 public protocol CatalogItem: Hashable {